sanchaz/PADITable/README.md

 # PADITable
-Storage system that uses a quorum of servers along with transactions to guarantee that the data is always available an consistent.
+PADITable is a key value store inspired in BigTable, Dynamo, and memcached.
+The servers are able to join and leave the cluster.
+Using two-phase commit protocol to assure the data is written.